 Silence and stillness of the soul are important aspects of prayer.

 Alternate between silence, words, and contemplative reading as you return to the text.

 In a notebook, write the date and text you read.

 Throughout the day, revisit your conversation with God by reviewing what God spoke.

 Allow God to integrate his words into your life as you face life and all its difficulties.

 I hope this simple three step process (or something similar) can become a daily process for you.
-After you do this today, please post your response about what God spoke to you as a comment on this blog post by clicking here.
-Then, please help others by commenting on their response as well.
+After you do this today, please post your response in the comments about what God spoke to you.